Samsung/ChromiumGStreamerBackend/README.md

 # fetch and sync all sub repos. (run all of this from chromium directory, not chromium/src)
-fetch --nohooks chromium # only the very first time git rebase-update gclient sync # see proxy section gclient runhooks # see proxy section build/install-build-deps.sh
+fetch --nohooks chromium # only the very first time

 # go to chromium/src and build everything.
 cd src
-build/install-build-deps.sh
-ninja -C out/Release chrome
+gclient sync # see proxy section gclient runhooks # see proxy section build/install-build-deps.sh use GYP or GN below

-# checkout Chromium GStreamer Backend
+# build Chromium GStreamer Backend
+cd src
 git remote add github_gstbackend https://github.com/Samsung/ChromiumGStreamerBackend
 git fetch github_gstbackend
-git checkout -b gstbackend --track github_gstbackend/master git replace f02f0f3341e753bfa512553db8c67f14eabc17cd ab317e073bd7b2cb74c405f23008d0a6d4db6270

-# build Chromium GStreamer Backend
-cd .. # to go to root chromium directory git rebase-update gclient sync # see proxy section gclient runhooks # see proxy section cd src
+git checkout -b gstbackend --track github_gstbackend/master git replace f02f0f3341e753bfa512553db8c67f14eabc17cd ab317e073bd7b2cb74c405f23008d0a6d4db6270 gclient sync # see proxy section gclient runhooks # see proxy section use GYP or GN below

 # 2 ways to generate ninja build files:
 GYP (old but stable so we recommend it for now) and GN (new from a few months)